- Author of The Feminine Mystique

 In 1947 Friedan (i.e., Betty Goldstein) married Carl Friedan, a theater director who later became an advertising executive.
 For the first five years of her marriage, Betty kept her job with UE News while raising her three children.

 Expanding on the themes of that article, Friedan set out to write a book exploring what she perceived to be the oppressed condition of women in U.S. society.
-Sometime in 1959, while doing research for her book, Friedan copied into her notes the following quote from Frederick Engels’ famous 1884 essay, The Origin of the Family, Private Property, and the State: “The emancipation of women becomes possible only when women are enabled to take part in production on a large, social scale, and when domestic duties require their attention only to a minor degree.”
+Sometime around 1959, while doing research for her book, Friedan copied into her notes the following quote from Friedrich Engels’ famous 1884 essay, The Origin of the Family, Private Property, and the State: “The emancipation of women becomes possible only when women are enabled to take part in production on a large, social scale, and when domestic duties require their attention only to a minor degree.”

 Friedan completed her book in 1963 and published it under the title The Feminine Mystique.
-Its main assertion was that women as a class were victimized not only by many forms of discrimination, but also by the socially transmitted message that they could find a sense of identity and fulfillment solely by living vicariously through their husbands and children — while sublimating their own aspirations to be something other than wives and mothers.
+Its main assertion was that women as a class were victimized not only by many forms of discrimination, but also by the socially transmitted message that they could find a sense of identity and fulfillment only by living vicariously through their husbands and children — while sublimating their own aspirations to be something other than wives and mothers.
 Among the book’s noteworthy quotes were the following:

-- “… the women who ‘adjust’ as housewives, who grow up wanting to be ‘just a housewife,’ are in as much danger as the millions who walked to their own death in the concentration camps—and the millions more who refused to believe that the concentration camps existed.”
+- “[T]he women who ‘adjust’ as housewives, who grow up wanting to be ‘just a housewife,’ are in as much danger as the millions who walked to their own death in the concentration camps—and the millions more who refused to believe that the concentration camps existed.”

 - “In fact, there is an uncanny, uncomfortable insight into why a woman can so easily lose her sense of self as a housewife in certain psychological observations made of the behavior of prisoners in Nazi concentration camps.
 In these settings, purposely contrived for the dehumanization of man, the prisoners literally became ‘walking corpses.’
 Those who ‘adjusted’ to the conditions of the camps surrendered their human identity and went almost indifferently to their deaths.
 Strangely enough, the conditions which destroyed the human identity of so many prisoners were not the torture and the brutality, but conditions similar to those which destroy the identity of the American housewife.”